 Reason 5 – ‘Focal therapy has no better functional outcomes than modern radical surgery.’

 There are two critical parts to this statement.
-Firstly, what does one mean by “modern radical surgery”?
-Secondly, does this ‘modern’ approach benefit patients in terms of their functional outcome?
-Function outcomes being erectile function and urinary incontinence and with radiotherapy, rectal toxicity.
+First, what does one mean by “modern radical surgery”?
+Second, does this ‘modern’ approach benefit patients in terms of their functional outcome?

 In regard to the first question, as things currently stand the robotic-assisted laparoscopic prostatectomy (RALP) might be regarded as the modern approach for the surgical management of localised prostate cancer.
 It has clearly replaced the open radical prostatectomy as the treatment of choice.
 The intraoperative blood loss and inpatient stay is demonstrably reduced with RALP53, as is the immediate surgical morbidity 54.
 However, there are many studies, some long term, reporting on the functional outcomes of prostatectomy and these have reported modest results which have been summarised in two pertinent systematic reviews.
-Firstly, Ficarra et al published systematic review of 51 articles in 2012 demonstrating 12 month ‘no pad’ incontinence rates of 4% to 31%, or ‘no pad or safety pad’ incontinence rates of 8% to 11%55.
+Firstly, Ficarra et al published a systematic review of 51 articles in 2012 demonstrating 12 month ‘no pad’ incontinence rates of 4% to 31%, or ‘no pad or safety pad’ incontinence rates of 8% to 11%55.
 Likewise, that group also performed a systematic review of potency following RALP.
-After analysing 31 studies they found 12 to 24 month potency rates varied from 54% to 90% and from 63% to 94% respectively56.
+After analysing 31 studies they found 12 to 24 month potency rates varied from 54% to 90% and from 63% to 94%, respectively56.

 However, perhaps there were issues with user experience in these results.
 We know that there is a significant learning curve associated with prostatectomy 57-58 and perhaps the results from the most experienced centres are better.
-Carlsson et al reported on functional outcomes of 1280 men 18 months following surgery59.
+Carlsson et al reported on functional outcomes of 1,280 men 18 months following surgery59.
 Using patient-related outcome measures, they demonstrated surgeon heterogeneity for continence, but not for sexual function59.
-However, the overall functional outcomes still comparable to the above studies with 18 month continence and potency rates of 85% and 19% respectively 59.
+However, the overall functional outcomes were still comparable to the above studies with 18 month continence and potency rates of 85% and 19%, respectively 59.

 Of course, the discerning eye will have noticed that these studies report on radical prostatectomy rather than purely RALP.
 However, purely in terms of functional outcomes, the evidence that RALP bears advantages over open prostatectomy is wanting.
 A systematic review by Finkelstein et al in 2010 found no convincing evidence that RALP offered a functional outcome advantage over open prostatectomy60.
-Haglind et al compared 778 open prostatectomies with 1847 RALPs61.
+Haglind et al compared 778 open prostatectomies with 1,847 RALPs61.
 56% of men who had open prostatectomies were not pad or leak free at 12 months post surgery compared to 57% of those who underwent a RALP61.
 This difference was not significant.
-The RALP fared marginally better in sexual function however with 30% being potent compared with 25% of men who had an open prostatectomy61.
+The RALP fared marginally better in sexual function however, with 30% being potent compared with 25% of men who had an open prostatectomy61.
 Likewise, Jackson et al found so significant difference in the functional outcomes at 10 years between open prostatectomy and RALP62.
 Short-term results have demonstrated an improvement with RALP over open prostatectomy63.
 However, as things currently stand the evidence that modern surgery is better than open surgery in terms of functional outcomes is poor in itself.